 Organizations must create an environment that encourages learning, collaboration, and creativity to build it in the workplace.
 Here are some ways to do this:

-- First, encourage employees to experiment with new technologies and approaches.
+- First, encourage employees to experiment with new digital technologies and approaches.

 - Create opportunities for employees to learn from failures.